 “Your faith, your prayers and the trust you’ve placed in me mean more than words can express,” he said.

 Ngoy was the third bishop elected in the central conference, formerly known as the Congo Central Conference.
-Previously elected were Bishops-elect Antoine Kalema Tambwe and Mujinga Kashala.
+Previously elected were Bishops Antoine Kalema Tambwe and Mujinga Kashala.

 The central conference consists of the United Methodists in the Democratic Republic of Congo, Tanzania and Zambia.
 The central conference also encompasses the United Methodist mission presence in the Central African Republic, Gabon and the Republic of Congo.

-The assignments of bishops for the next four years will be announced July 13.
+On July 13, the central conference assigned him to lead the newly created Tanganyika Episcopal Area for the next four years.
 In the Mid Africa Central Conference, bishops are elected for life.

 Ngoy, a Congo native, currently is pastor of Wesley United Methodist Church — a multiracial congregation in Franklin Square, New York.
-He has served in New York for 16 years and has been the Protestant chaplain at Long Island University for 12 years.
+He has served more than 16 years in the New York Conference with prior pastoral leadership in Africa.
+He also has been the Protestant chaplain at Long Island University for 12 years.

 He fluently speaks seven languages and is a veteran translator for General Conference, the denomination’s international lawmaking body.

-He also is a scholar of mission, evangelism and world Christian studies.
+He also is a scholar of mission and evangelism using post-colonial methods.
 He has published “Neo-Pentecostalism: A post-colonial critique of the Prosperity Gospel in the Democratic Republic of the Congo” and a chapter in the “The Practice of Mission in Global Methodism.”
+He also has published academic articles and presented scholarly papers at prestigious gatherings, including the Bicentennial United Methodist Conference on “Colonialism and Empire in Mission” and the Yale-Edinburgh Conference on “World Christianity."

 He has doctorates from Southwestern Baptist Seminary in Fort Worth, Texas, and the University of Birmingham in the United Kingdom.
 He also has a Master of Divinity and a Master of Sacred Theology from United Methodist-related Drew University School of Theology in Madison, New Jersey.
-In addition, he has degrees from Asbury Theological Seminary in Wilmore, Kentucky; the Université Méthodiste of Katanga in Congo and United Methodist-related Africa University in Mutare, Zimbabwe.
+In addition, he has a master's degree in intercultural studies from Asbury Theological Seminary in Wilmore, Kentucky as well as degrees from the Université Méthodiste of Katanga in Congo and United Methodist-related Africa University in Mutare, Zimbabwe.

 General Conference renamed the central conference last year as part of broader changes to the denomination’s map on the African continent.
 The lawmaking assembly split the former Africa Central Conference into the East Africa and Southern Africa central conferences.